battre/autocomplete-attribute-explainer/country_analysis.md

 ## Argentina

 Argentinian address forms rely on street names and house numbers.
-Every form asks for "Piso" and epartamento", sometimes in a single field sometimes in two fields.
+Every form asks for "Piso" and departamento", sometimes in a single field sometimes in two fields.
 The forms ask for states/provinces and localities/cities.
 One form asked for "Partido" *and* Localidad.
 I don't understand this.